Why did the Titanic sub implode?

 Or perhaps they had suffered the worst-case scenario: a sudden, catastrophic hull breach, causing their sub to rapidly buckle under the crushing pressure of the water above them.

-On Thursday, those worst fears appeared to be confirmed after the US Coast Guard announced that it had found pieces of the Titan submersible scattered across the ocean floor about 1600 feet from the bow of the ill-fated ocean liner.
+On Thursday, those worst fears were confirmed after the US Coast Guard announced that it had found pieces of the Titan submersible scattered across the ocean floor about 1,600 feet from the bow of the ill-fated ocean liner.

 An unusual design for a deadly environment

-The Titan set off from its mothership, the Polar Prince, on Sunday 18 June, heading for the remains of the Titanic some 3,800 metres below the surface of the sea.
-Communications broke down about one hour and 45 minutes later when the sub was probably close to the bottom of its dive.
+The Titan set off from its mothership, the Polar Prince, on Sunday 18 June, heading for the remains of the Titanic some 3,800 metres below the surface of the ocean.
+Communications ceased about an hour and 45 minutes later when the sub was probably close to the bottom of its dive.

 The Titan was designed to survive this level of pressure, with two strong titanium domes at either end of the hull linked by a five-inch-thick cylinder of carbon fibre.
 According to reports, it was subjected to rigorous safety checks before every dive to make sure there were no defects or faults in the hull.